From temperament to conformation, Cyden Stallions’ owner Lara Dyson explains what to look for in a stallion

 Breeding can be an expensive business so ensuring that all the pieces of the jigsaw are in place, can take time and require plenty of research to get the foal of your dreams.

-Cyden Stallions owner and dressage rider Lara Dyson explains what she looks for in a stallion:
+Lara Edwards, dressage rider and owner of Lara Edwards Stallions, explains what she looks for in a stallion:

 “A good temperament is one of the most important things I look for in a stallion — good looks alone are simply not enough.
 A horse that is calm and co-operative by nature will be far easier to manage,” says Lara.

 “My stallions are required to live side by side with other mares and geldings, as well as my nieces and nephews’ ponies, so their good nature is vital for harmony on my yard.”